r2stanton/neovim_dotfiles/README.md

 ## neovim_dotfiles
 Basic neovim setup in vimscript which is meant to be friendly to setups on systems where you don't have perms to setup things as you might like (e.g. on HPCs).
-All requirements can be handled through HPC friendly package managers (see links below in requirements, all of which are obtainable through pip/conda/npm, at least one of which you should have access to on HPC)
+All requirements can be handled through HPC friendly package managers.
+See links below for requirements, all of which are obtainable through pip/conda/npm, at least one of which you should have access to on your cluster.

 This is not meant to be an elaborate config, just something to get started with the basics, e.g. NerdTree, NerdCommenter, airline, some colorschemes, and GitHub Copilot.